Online Completely Advising

 - Big Interview will teach you tips and tricks for nailing your job interview.
 Use code 0542 to access the site.
 We also can schedule practice interviews over Zoom to give you a chance to practice what you’ve learned.

-- College Central is an online job listing database designed to help you find the perfect job opportunity.
-You can post your résumés, search and apply for jobs, and get feedback from our staff on your résumés, if you’d like.
-Create your account today and let your job search begin!
+- Handshake is an online job search platform designed to help you find the perfect job opportunity.
+Post your résumé, connect with employers, and search and apply for jobs.
+Create your account today and let your job search begin.

 We are here to help you with ALL of your career goals.
 Reach out to Angela Striegel at email@example.com to get started.